 Across our international research and innovation funding portfolio, we commit to:

-• building partnerships and networks that generate the shared expertise and tools needed to deliver research of the highest standard with global impact
+- building equitable partnerships and networks that generate the shared expertise and tools needed to deliver research of the highest standard with global impact

-• enabling equitable global partnerships and uncovering new, more fair and inclusive ways of conducting international research so that more and different groups can engage, contribute and benefit
+- enabling equitable global partnerships and uncovering new, fairer and inclusive ways of conducting international research so that more and different groups can engage, contribute and benefit

-• taking a global approach to skills and capability that creates international opportunities for our researchers and sets international standards
+- taking a global approach to skills and capability that creates international opportunities for our researchers and sets international standards and building a pipeline for future skills and knowledge

 Types of international funding